 Vidya joined Watsi on July 25th, 2013.
-Six years ago, Vidya became the 686th member to automatically support a new Watsi patient every month.
-Since then, 5,764 more people have become monthly donors!
-Vidya's most recent donation traveled 8,700 miles to support Grayson, a six-month-old from Tanzania, to fund surgery for his hydrocephalus condition.
+Seven years ago, Vidya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vidya's most recent donation traveled 8,500 miles to support Peter, a father of three from Kenya, for an urgent hernia repair.